-Troubleshooting / Special Situations
+Troubleshooting/Special Situations

-No key to open the BMD cart or device Ask the Coordinator to contact the Borough Office and wait for a technician.
-No green Check the power cord and extension cord connections. light when powered on • Check the outlet to see if it has power by plugging in something else.
+No koy to anan No key to open the BMD cart or device Ask the Coordinator to contact the Borough Office and wait for a technician.
+No green light when powered on Check the power cord and extension cord connections. • Check the outlet to see if it has power by plugging in something else.
 If outlet is not working, try moving the cord to the closest working outlet, being careful to keep a 3 foot clear path of travel and 5 by 5 foot clearance in front of the BMD's opened doors for the voter.
-Preserving the voter's Ask the voter to press the top right diamond button on the keypad to turn off the screen while a Poll Worker is troubleshooting. privacy while troubleshooting You can also use this button to turn off the screen when approaching the BMD from behind.
+Preserving the voter's privacy while troubleshooting Ask the voter to press the top right diamond button on the keypad to turn off the screen while a Poll Worker is troubleshooting.
+You can also use this button to turn off the screen when approaching the BMD from behind.
 Paper jam Bipartisan team of inspectors will insert gold key and turn to "test."
-Expired voter session with Press "Eject Ballot."
-The ballot will be returned, unmarked. ballot still in the Turn key back to "on" position.
-Machine Voter abandons • Determine if ballot has been damaged - try inspecting ballot from the back so as not to see how the voter voted. ballot • If ballot is okay, allow the voter to reinsert and continue voting.
+Expired voter session with ballot still in the machine Voter abandons ballot Press "Eject Ballot."
+The ballot will be returned, unmarked.
+Turn key back to "on" position.
+Determine if ballot has been damaged - try inspecting ballot from the back so as not to see how the voter voted. • If ballot is okay, allow the voter to reinsert and continue voting.
 If damaged, voter must return the damaged ballot to the ED Table, where it is voided and a new ballot issued. • If the voter has left the site, take the ballot to the ED Table.
 BMD not Have voter try inserting the ballot in a different direction. accepting a ballot Have voter try re-feeding the ballot, being careful to insert it as straight as possible.
 Check the ballot to be sure there is no damage.
 If damaged, the voter must return the damaged ballot to the ED Table, where it is voided and a new ballot issued.